Eremurus - Foxtail Lily: Planting and Growing

 The Eremurus begins its leaf growth, and the “bulb” resembling a starfish

-The summer flowering (from May to July depending on the species) is spectacular, with the flower spike reaching up to 3 m in height for Eremurus robustus in its natural habitat.
+The summer flowering (from May to July, depending on the species) is spectacular, with the flower spike reaching up to 3 m in height for Eremurus robustus in its natural habitat.
 The flower spikes of Eremurus will often be shorter in our gardens, still reaching nearly 2 m for the tallest.
-These flower spikes bear hundreds of white, pink, yellow or orange flowers that bloom from the bottom upwards, allowing for flowering spread over several weeks.
-Each of these small flowers is arranged in a star shape with 5 petals and prominent stamens.
+These flower spikes bear hundreds of white, pink, yellow, or orange flowers that bloom from the bottom upwards, ensuring a flowering period spread over several weeks.
+Each of these small flowers is star-shaped with 5 petals and prominent stamens.

 Note that Eremurus can sometimes take time to flower.
 So don’t be surprised if you don’t get flower spikes in the first year.

-The flower spikes are used in bouquet making and floral art in general.
+The flower spikes are used in bouquets and floral art in general.

 Our favourite varieties